sandyknight/mortality-and-substance-use/R/README.md

-# Premature mortality and subtstance use
+# Premature mortality and substance use
 - Ask 1: What proportion of premature deaths, given a cutoff point e.g. 55, are due to drugs and alcohol.
 - Ask 2: Years of life lost (YLL) as a measure of premature mortality *NB: ask Chioma for alcohol-specific deaths data by age and maybe LA.*